siberianfox/tinygwiki/TinyG-Homing.md

 	G30 | _axes_ | Go to G30.1 position | Goes through intermediate point if _axes_ are present
 	G30.1 | | Set position for G30 | Axes are not used and are ignored if present

+Example of use:
+* Go to an arbitrary position, e.g. G0 x100 y100
+* Send G28.1  - This will "remember" the absolute position.
+This position remains constant regardless of what coordinate system is in effect.
+* Then go to a gifferent place, e.g. G0 x50 y50
+* Send G28  - The machine will return to x100 y100

 These additional "non standard" homing functions are also provided:

 	Gcode | Parameters | Command | Description